Tommy Edman Preview, Player Props: Cardinals vs. Pirates

 Tommy Edman At The Plate

-- In 10.1% of his games this year, he has gone deep, and 2.9% of his trips to the dish.
+- He has hit a home run in 10.0% of his games this season, and 2.9% of his trips to the plate.

-- Edman has driven home a run in 23 games this year (23.2%), including more than one RBI in 7.1% of his games and producing three or more of his team's runs on five occasions..
+- Edman has had at least one RBI in 23.0% of his games this season (23 of 100), with more than one RBI seven times (7.0%).
+He has also been responsible for three or more of his team's runs in five contests.

+- He has scored in 40.0% of his games this season, with two or more runs scored in 11.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.